The Legend of Zelda

 - Upgrade your Wooden Shield as soon as possible!
 As one of the few things that carry over are bugs and treasure; you can use them to get a Braced Shield before even leaving Skyloft for the first time.
 For that matter, upgrade all of your shields as soon as possible.
 More durability is always a plus!

-- Following that train of thought, it's also possible to get upgraded potions from the start of the game as well, provided you have the adequate resources.
+- Following that train of thought, it's also possible to get upgraded potions from the start of the game as well, provided you have adequate resources.
 This will maximize your Bottle usage for potions.

 - I recommend having a Revitalizing Potion with you at all times.
 While having a shield is a perk in regular mode (you don't need one until around the Sandship and you should have a Sacred Shield by then), it is a necessity in Hero Mode.
 It's better for your shield to break than for you to die.
 Of course, the optimal situation is that you keep your shield intact.
 Revitalizing Potions can do that and heal you for four Hearts (eight if you upgraded the potion).

 - Be cautious.
-If you see a large group of enemies, you might want to use your Skyward Strike to kill/lure a few of them towards you, instead of charging headfirst into the mob.
+If you see a large group of enemies, you might want to use your Skyward Strike to kill/lure a few of them toward you, instead of charging headfirst into the mob.

 - On that same note, keep in mind that your Skyward Strike does Master Sword level damage at all points in the game, so it's better to use a Skyward Strike than it is to just attack until you get the Master Sword back.
 Just don't get reckless trying to charge your sword up!